AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/feedback.md

 - engage in discussions on the mailing list (Adoption Discuss, see above)
 - trial the projects both on the github repos and share feedback on them
 - contribute to the github repos
-- contribute to the documentations (wiki and gitbook)
+- contribute to the documentations (wiki and gitbook

 ### How to contribute to OpenJDK ?

+Adopt OpenJDK is a channel through which you contribute to OpenJDK and Java (the language and the platform).

 Have a read of these sections in the book before making plans to submit any contributions to the code base: